CtrlAltMech/sspush/README.md

 - ssh keys on local and remote machine (This will not work with a password login)
 - xclip locally (For Linux users)
-- scrot locally (Not currently in use yet, but will be in the development branch)
+- scrot locally (Not currently in use yet, but will be in the development branch eventually)
 - A remote server you have access to

 ## Installation